Have you wondered why do dogs howl in their sleep?

 Dogs Howling In Their Sleep Superstition

-We’ve all seen the movies where the howling of a dog foreshadows a horrible event.
+We’ve all seen movies where the howling of a dog foreshadows a horrible event.

-But superstitions such as these go far beyond the movies and stem from real superstitions that people have around the world.
+But superstitions such as these go far beyond the movies and stem from real superstitions that people have worldwide.

 Most commonly, people associate the dog howl with death.
-This association comes from the long-standing belief that dogs have supernatural or psychic abilities, which has long been held by many different cultures around the world for centuries.
+This association comes from the long-standing belief that dogs have supernatural or psychic abilities, which many different cultures have long held for centuries.

 While the exact origins of this belief are unknown, many think that the association between dog howling and death started in ancient Egypt.

-During the time, people who died were thought to be taken care of by the God of Anubis, who was depicted by the Egyptians as having the head of a dog.
+People who died were thought to be taken care of by the God of Anubis, who the Egyptians depicted as having a dog’s head.